Quote

 Note

-The above list is not a direct quote, it’s been extracted from the full directory.
+The above list is not a direct quote, it’s been collated from the full directory.

 I think it’s fair to assume that Burrell in 1813 is Burrill in 1859.